RomanRevzin/calculator/README.md

 # Calculator Project
 #### This is a small Verilog project for Intel Competition at Ruppin Academic College.
-We've been asked to design a claculator with basic set of operations(addition, subtraction, multiplication and division) without using in-built Verilog operators.
+We've been asked to design a calculator with basic set of operations(addition, subtraction, multiplication and division) without using in-built Verilog operators.

 <img src="https://github.com/RomanRevzin/calculator/blob/main/slides/Slide1.PNG">